ArrowheadFramework/ahfc-broker-quorum-jsonrpc-ws/README.md

-# Arrowhead Broker System (JSON-RPC/WS)
+# Arrowhead Broker System (Quorum/JSON-RPC/WS)

-[Arrowhead][arrow] Broker System, useful for allowing IoT devices to use a _trading platform_, such as a blockchain system, for buying and selling special _tokens_.
+[Arrowhead][arrow] Broker System, useful for allowing IoT devices to use the [Quorum][quoru] distributed ledger as a _trading platform_, allowing them to buy and sell _tokens_ representing arbitrary value.

 This implementation communicates exclusively using [JSON-RPC 2.0][jsrpc] messages sent via [WebSocket][webso]s.